WINS50: The impact of large-scale wind energy on the atmosphere

 As part of the energy transition, the installed capacity of offshore wind energy in the Dutch part of the North Sea will grow explosively in the next decades.
 Scenarios with up to 60 GW of offshore wind in 2050 are being examined by various research institutes and by the Dutch government (1, 2, 3, 4).
 To date, it is highly uncertain how such a large-scale roll-out of wind energy will impact on the atmosphere and vice versa.
 A better understanding of these interactions is vital for the wind energy sector and policy makers.

-The WINS50 project aims to reduce uncertainties between a large-scale roll-out of offshore wind energy in the North Sea and the atmosphere.
+The WINS50 project aimed to reduce uncertainties between a large-scale roll-out of offshore wind energy in the North Sea and the atmosphere.

 Update: WINS50 data available